casangi/casadocs/docs/tasks/task_msuvbin.rst

    Number of spectral channels in the output uv grid.
 Default: 1

-   *fstart*
+   *start*

    Frequency of the first channel.
-Default: '1GHz' (the user needs to give a useful input here)
+Default: '' (the user needs to give a useful input here e.g '1GHz'or the default will pick the 1st channel frequency of the spw selection)

-   *fstep*
+   *width*

    Width of spectral channel.
-Default: '1kHz'
+Default: '' (e.g '1kHz' or the default will be the width of the spw selection divided by nchan selected)

    *wproject*